romans-weapon/spear-framework/README.md

 ```

-2. Write the connector logic using the connector object.
+3. Write the connector logic using the connector object in step 1.

 ```commandline
 -> Souce object and connection profile needs to be specified for reading data from source